fruitsamples/CoreDataBooks/ReadMe.txt

 This sample illustrates a number of aspects of working with the Core Data framework with an iPhone application:

 * Use of an instance of NSFetchedResultsController object to manage a collection of objects to be displayed in a table view.
-* Use of a second managed object context to isolate changes during an add operation.
+* Use of a child managed object context to isolate changes during an add operation.
 * Undo and redo.
 * Database initialization.